AI-The-New-Hope/AI-The-New-Hope/lesson_alt_physics.md

 ### Example

-Let's say group 1 has 4 students.
+Let's say one group has some students.
 They decide to modify gravity and study it by observing orbital periods around some object.

 You could change the force of gravity to include another term:
     $F_{g} = \frac{G m_{1} m_{2}}{r^{2}} \rightarrow G m_{1} m_{2} \left( r^{-2} + A r^{-3} \right)$